Porcelain Crowns Melbourne

 The time and precision required at this appointment is critical to the outcome and long-term success of your crown.

 Needless to say, this is all accomplished under a local anesthesia.

 The tooth will be assessed for internal cracks and all decay will also be removed.

 Once these details are accomplished, your temporary crown will be placed with temporary cement and your bite will be checked to ensure you are biting properly.

 Several highly accurate molds (or impressions) that will be used to create your custom crown.

 This may involve a physical mold or a digital 3D scan of your tooth.

 A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new crown is fabricated by our dental laboratory.

-If you are seeking a cosmetic dentist who is an expert in tooth-coloured crowns, then look no further than Dr Somana and the team at Signature Dentistry.
-Call 9826 1338 today or fill out our online appointment form.
+If you are seeking one of the best cosmetic dentists in Melbourne who is an expert in tooth-coloured crowns, then look no further than Dr Kasen Somana and the team at Signature Dentistry.

 Your Smile is Our Passion.